LifeNet Independent Living Support Program

 Who’s on the LifeNet Team?

-More than just a single caseworker, each LifeNet adult is supported by a team of people who have experience in understanding and meeting the needs of adults on the autism spectrum:
+More than just a single caseworker, each LifeNet adult is supported by a team of people who have experience in understanding and meeting the needs of Autistic adults:

 - Personal Advocate (clinical case manager) – licensed, master’s-level occupational therapist, social worker, or similar clinical professional